ampyard/facequest/api-tutorial.md

 <br/>
 Track any verification request using verificationRequestId, returned upon invoking POST request at URL /api/v1/verification.

-For the verification we just need to pass Verification Request Id to the api endpoint that we copied from the “create verification request” response.
+For the verification we just need to pass Verification Request ID to the api endpoint that we copied from the “create verification request” response.

 *Sample cURL request:*